-Places to see in Brittany in 2017
+Places to see in Brittany – 2023

 Mont St. Michel

-The most visited town in Brittany, St Malo is, like the Mont St. Michel, a fortified enclave standing on a peninsula at the mouth of a river.
+The most visited town in Brittany, St Malo is, like the Mont St. Michel, a fortified enclave standing on a peninsula at the mouth of a river estuary.
 The city grew up many centuries ago at the mouth of the river Rance, and became famous as the home of adventurers and pirates.
 Jacques Cartier – the man who discovered Canada – came from St. Malo, but so too did the privateers and corsairs who for centuries preyed on shipping rounding the western tip of France.

 The medieval town of Dinan rests on a prominent hilltop overlooking the Rance estuary.
 The large historic has many fine old buildings, some of which date from the 13th century.
 The town retains a large section of the city walls, part of which can be walked round.
 Major historical attractions include the Jacobins Theatre dating from 1224, the flamboyant Gothic St Malo’s Church, the Romanesque St Saviour’s Basilica, Duchess Anne’s Tower and the Château de Dinan.
 A major highlight in the calendar is Dinan’s Fête des Remparts.
-The town is transformed with decoration and many locals dress up in medieval garb for this two-day festival.
-The festival takes place over the third weekend in July every even-numbered year.
+The town is transformed with historic decoration and many locals dress up in medieval clothing for this two-day festival spectacular.
+The festival normally takes place over the third weekend in July every even-numbered year.
 Dinan however hosts many other popular fetes and festivals throughout the year which attract both local people and tourists alike.

 Made popular by British and American visitors in the 19th century, Dinard was France’s top summer resort until the French Riviera took over in the 1930s.
 The former fishing village attracted wealthy celebrities and businessmen as well as European royalty, some of whom built fabulous villas; there are now more than 400 listed buildings in the town.
 The tourist office runs guided tours on several themes including ‘the English touch’ and there’s a British film festival in October.
 Dinard has several beaches, which range from small coves to long expanses of sand…the most famous being the Place de l’Écluse, which is instantly recognisable in season by its rows of stripy tents; from June to September the beach organises gym classes and kids’ clubs and many other activities.
 The Plage de St-Enogat is the place to go for water sports.
 Today, Dinard continues to be an upmarket resort where tourists choose to spend their evenings at the swish casino after spending the day in the physiotherapy spa.
 However, the Promenade Clair de Lune, a lovely waterside walk illuminated in July and August, whose palms and lush tropical plants recall the Mediterranean, shows that the best things in life are often free.